jarviscanada/jarvis_data_eng_zaied/linux_sql/README.md

 psql -h localhost -U postgres -W -d host_agent -f ./linux_sql/sql/ddl.sql
 ```
 * Insert `host_info` data from current node to `host_info` table\
-Executing the `host_info` script will insert the hardware specifications data in the `host_info` table.
+executing the `host_info` script will insert the hardware specifications data in the `host_info` table.
 We are assuming that the hardware specifications will be same during the time.
-So, this escripts needs to be run only once.
+So, this scripts needs to be run only once.
 ```
 ./linux_sql/scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password
 ```